dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Christian Seberino:**
-yeah
+yes
-whereas with yet less server web application I can just say oh ok wow that that made a mess okay I'll just
+whereas with yet less server web application I can just say that made a mess
 I'll just turn the server off until I sort out this myth